unfoldtoolbox/UnfoldBIDS.jl/README.md

 bidsPath::AbstractString; # Path to BIDS root folder

 # Kwargs
 - derivatives::Bool=true: Do you want to us the derivative/ processed data?
-Default = true
 - specific_folder::Union{Nothing,AbstractString}=nothing: If you want a specific folder in derivatives or root specify here
 - exclude_folder::Union{Nothing,AbstractString}=nothing: You can exclude specific folders when not looking for a specific sub-folder
 - ses::Union{Nothing,AbstractString}=nothing: Specify session; will load all sessions if not specified